jonlpersson/ed-latimore/site/_posts/2023-12-03-do-you-know-who-you-re-dealing-with.md

 That's why I always suggest being polite to everyone you encounter.
 You never know who doesn't care about ending up behind bars.

 Even if the person is blatantly in the wrong and is trying to provoke you, it's vital to remain calm and composed.
-Not&nbsp;everyone values the same things you do, such as life, liberty, and freedom.
+Not everyone values the same things you do, such as life, liberty, and freedom.

 {% twitter: https://twitter.com/EdLatimore/status/1367206792393023497 %}

 No matter the circumstance, treating people with respect and kindness is always a good idea.
 Even if they’re a true asshole, the best-case scenario is that you gain instant gratification if you respond with similar hostility and malice.
 Believe it or not, the worst-case scenario is NOT that they’ll retaliate.

-The worst-case scenario is that they’ll retaliate with the full knowledge that they’ll never have to answer for their crime.
+The worst-case scenario is that they’ll retaliate with the full knowledge they’ll never have to answer for their crime.
 That's where the fourth scenario comes in.&nbsp;

 No matter how badass you think you are, there is not only someone worse, but there are people who are bad and will never have to face the consequences for their evil.